vwurstep/ADANNs/README.md

 ## Requirements

-To run the scripts and reproduce the numerical results, the following packages are needed:
+To run the scripts and reproduce the numerical results the following packages are needed:

 - pytorch
 - matplotlib